ferreirafabio/video2tfrecord/README.md

 # video2tfrecords
-Easily convert RGB video data (e.g. .avi) to the TensorFlow tfrecords file format with the provided 3 color channels for training e.g. a NN in TensorFlow.
-Due to common hardware/GPU RAM limitations in Deep Learning, this implementation allows to limit the number of frames per video that are actually stored in the tfrecords.
-The code automatically chooses the frame step size s.t. there is an equal separation distribution of the video images.
+Easily convert RGB video data (e.g. .avi) to the TensorFlow tfrecords file format for training e.g. a NN in TensorFlow.
+Due to common hardware/GPU RAM limitations in Deep Learning, this implementation allows to limit the number of frames per video to be stored in the tfrecords.
+The code automatically chooses the frame step size s.t. there is an equal separation distribution of the individual video frames.
-Implementation supports Optical Flow (currently OpenCV's calcOpticalFlowFarneback) as an additional 4th channel.
+Implementation supports Optical Flow (currently OpenCV's calcOpticalFlowFarneback) as an additional 4th channel and can be easily adapted in this regard.

 This implementation was created during a research project and grew historically.
-Therefore, we invite everybody encountering bugs to pull-request a correction.
+Therefore, we invite users encountering bugs to pull-request a correction.

 ### Requirements
-- successfully tested with TensorFlow 0.12.1
+- (successfully tested with) TensorFlow 0.12.1
-- OpenCV (cv2 for python 2.7)
+- OpenCV
 - numpy

 ### Parameters and storage details